Martyrs of Nepal

 Martyrs (नेपालका सहिद; Shahid) in Nepal is a term for someone who makes contributions for the welfare of the country or society.
-The term was originally used for individuals who died opposing the Rana Regime which was in place in the Kingdom of Nepal from 1846 until 1951.
+The term was originally used for individuals who died opposing the Rana dynasty which was in place in the Kingdom of Nepal from 1846 until 1951.

-Lakhan Thapa Magar is regarded as the first Martyrs of Nepal.
+Lakhan Thapa Magar is regarded as the first Martyr of Nepal.

 List of martyrs

-Four Martyrs martyred in 1941 after rebelling against Juddha Shamsher Jung Bahadur Rana — represented in the Shahid Gate:
+Four Martyrs were martyred in 1941 after rebelling against Juddha Shamsher Jung Bahadur Rana — represented in the Shahid Gate: